praveenscience/NSCC-BKBIET-Git-GitHub/ReadMe.md

 Here’s an amazing tool called **Typora**.

-You may be able to later see this on *YouTube*.
+You may be able to later see this on _YouTube_.

 ## Project Description

-### Vending Machine
+### Vending Machine: Coca Cola

-This Application powers the Vending Machine.
+This Application powers the Vending Machine for the Coca Cola Company.

 #### Features

-* Can give drinks.
+- Can give drinks.
-* Can get payments.
+- Can get payments.